oustella/dragondown/README.md

 ### `docs/approval-form.pdf`

-In the original implementation of the drexel-thesis class, the approval form was developed with pure latex.
+In the original implementation of the drexel-thesis class, the approval form was developed with pure LaTeX.
 Unfortunately, since the class was written, the approval form has been updated, and since I am not a LaTeX expert, I did not recreate the new form in pure LaTeX.
 In this implementation, the `drexel-thesis` class just includes a pdf file named `docs/approval-form.pdf`.
 This package includes a blank form from the [Drexel Graduate Forms page](https://drexel.edu/graduatecollege/forms-policies/forms/).
 You can use the blank form in your output or you can either replace the default file or add a new file with the information filled in.
 If you add a new file, you can specify the location of the file with the YAML parameter `approvalform`:

 ```
 approvalform: path/to/file